Skip to content

 • Real hands-on gameplay with live feedback

-Once you’ve got that down, you can move on to Hong Kong Advanced, where we get into:
+Once you’ve got that down, you can move on to Hong Kong Strategy and Scoring, where we get into:

 • Scoring using “faan” points